skywind3000/asyncrun.vim/README.md

 :AsyncRun{!} [cmd] ...
 ```

 run shell command in background and output to quickfix. when `!` is included, auto-scroll in quickfix will be disabled.
+Parameters are splited by space, if a parameter contains space, it should be escaped as backslash + space (just like ex commands).

 Parameters accept macros start with '`%`', '`#`' or '`<`' :